Skip to main content

 Homeward Bound is a global leadership initiative for women in STEMM, born out of our Compass Women in Leadership programs.

-Women frequently under-assess their leadership capability relative to how others perceive them.
+Women frequently under-assess their leadership capability (through the lens of achievement, openness to growth and vulnerability, ability to encourage and lead others, relational skills and bringing people togetehr) relative to how others perceive them.

 “Time and again, we see participants telling themselves they need to play small – hold back, wait, be agreeable, and defer to others.”